🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Python-Based Automation Tools for Semiconductor Design |

-Develop Python scripts to automate SPICE simulations, reliability model evaluations, and report analysis in conjunction with the Sky130 PDK and OpenLane flow. |
+Python automation scripts for SPICE simulations, reliability model evaluation, and report analysis, integrated with the Sky130 PDK and OpenLane flow. |

 🛠 Chapter 2